pal-admin/pal-webots-competition-participant-template/README.md

 ## Results

-You can check the results of the competition at [pal-admin.github.io/pal-webots-competition-organizer](https://pal-admin.github.io/pal-webots-competition-organizer).
+You can check the results of the competition at: <https://pal-admin.github.io/pal-webots-competition-organizer>